 Introduction

 The Default Hierarchy Template in KMP projects is a great way to reduce boilerplate code and start working quickly.
-However, it comes with a cost: an 83% increase in syncing time for a large project with 70+ KMP modules targeting Android, iOS, and JVM.
-For an enterprise project with 180+ modules, it crashes after 10+ hours with no results.
+However, it came with an unexpected cost in our large-scale codebase.
+A project with 70+ KMP modules targeting Android, iOS, and JVM saw sync times balloon from 15 minutes to over an hour.
+More critically, an enterprise project with 180+ modules became completely unusable, crashing after 10+ hours of attempting to sync.

 This wasn't a misconfiguration or a rogue plugin.
 The culprit?
 A single, seemingly innocent line of code introduced with Kotlin 1.9.20: